Overview of Pulmonary Edema

-Acute respiratory distress syndrome occurs when your lungs are full of fluid and inflammatory white bloods cells.
+Acute respiratory distress syndrome occurs when your lungs are full of fluid and inflammatory white blood cells.
 This can be caused by trauma, sepsis, pneumonia, or severe bleeding.

-High altitudes may be the cause of pulmonary edema, especially in cases where HAPE is the reason.
+High altitudes may be the cause of pulmonary edema, especially in cases where High altitude pulmonary edema (HAPE) is the reason.
 This usually happens in mountain climbers or people that travel to places with a high elevation.
 This usually happens if exercise or activity begins too soon; before they are acclimated.

 Other causes include adverse drug reactions, nervous system conditions, pulmonary embolism, smoke inhalation, near drowning, exposure to certain toxins, viral infections, or negative pressure pulmonary edema.

 Pulmonary Edema Complications